zbartab/PaperPump/PaperPumpMS.md

 \frac{w_{B}'}{w_{A}'} = \frac{p(G+bc)}{G+c} \times \frac{1+c}{p(1+bc)} = \frac{G+c[G+b(1+c)]}{G+c[1+b(G+c)]},
 $$

 shows that for _w_~B~'/_w_~A~' > 1, the condition _c_ > 0 should also be fulfilled.
 As numerical computation indicates (Figure 2) the bias is decreased by introducing the first authorship bonus, but it is still significant. @vavrycuk2018, for instance, recommend a bonus of _b_ = 0.2, but in this case author _B_ sill has around 50% more credit for the same work than author _A_ has.
-The difference between author _A_ and _B_ decreases as _b_ increases (Figure 2b), but this way coauthorship is worth less and less, undermining the benefits of collaborations.
+The difference between author _A_ and _B_ decreases as _b_ increases (Figure 2b), but this way coauthorship is worth less and less, undermining the possible benefits of collaborations.

 To summarise, this simple model shows that the formation of !pubcarts can be an advantageous, but unethical, strategy in terms of increasing publication productivity even if one control for the number of coauthors of papers.
 Note, however, that this model might be overly simplified as all authors have the same primary productivity and we do not investigated how productivity of authors outside of the cartels changes as a consequence of founding cartels.
+Furthermore, in this simple model all cartel members come from the same group (institution) and hence it is easy to nullify the benefits of cartel foundation by dividing the number of papers an author (co)write by the number of coauthors on the bylist from the same group (institute).
 To obtain a more realistic understanding of !pubcarts next we develop a simulation of the publication process.

 # The simulation